abdo20050/BlackFingersTeam/README.md

 RPLIDAR A1 is basically a laser triangulation measurement system.
 It can work excellent in all kinds of indoor environment and outdoor environment without sunlight.

 ### 11- DC MOTOR
 DC motor or direct current motor is an electrical machine that transforms electrical energy into mechanical energy by creating a magnetic field that is powered by direct current.
 When a DC motor is powered, a magnetic field is created in its stator.
 The field attracts and repels magnets on the rotor; this causes the rotor to rotate.
 To keep the rotor continually rotating, the commutator that is attached to brushes connected to the power source supply current to the motors wire windings.

+### 12- 3D PRINTER
+We used a 3D machine to make the entire robot structure, in addition to its cover, camera holder, ultrasonic sensor box, and other pieces.